-The production UnaryExpression: void UnaryExpression is evaluated as follows:
+UnaryExpression : void UnaryExpression

-- 1. Let expr be the result of evaluating UnaryExpression.

-- 2. Call GetValue(expr).

-- 3. Return undefined.
+- 1. Let expr be the result of evaluating UnaryExpression. - 2.
+Call GetValue(expr). - 3.
+If ref is an abrupt completion, return ref. - 4.
+Return undefined.

 NOTE GetValue must be called even though its value is not used because it may have observable side-effects.